Sloop John B: Single release

 Cash Box described the single as a "topflight adaptation" that treats "the folk oldie in a rhythmic, effectively-building warm-hearted rousing style."
+Record World said that "The Beach Boys have taken a tune from the folk books and given it an intriguing rock backing."

 Other releases

 In 1968, the recording's instrumental was released on Stack-O-Tracks.
 Along with sessions highlights, the box set The Pet Sounds Sessions includes two alternate takes, one with Carl Wilson singing lead on the first verse, and one with Brian singing all parts.

+In 2012, Al Jardine released his own version as a bonus track on the reissue of his solo album A Postcard from California.